WukLab/wuklab_sysml/content/posts/scheduling_overhead.md

 ![Line by Line Tracing Scheduling](/images/scheduling_overhead/process_model_output.png)

 ## SGLang Scheduling Overhead
-To further understand LLM inference scheduling time, we examined another serving system, SGLang.
-We profiled SGLang v0.2.13 and with multi-step scheduling, and chunked prefill budget of 512, and without prefix caching.
+To further understand LLM inference scheduling time, we examined another serving system, [SGLang](https://github.com/sgl-project/sglang).
+We profiled SGLang v0.2.13 and with multi-step scheduling, and chunked prefill budget of 512, with and without prefix caching.
 SGLang’s multi-step scheduling performs scheduling every K iterations (K=10 by default) when a batch consists only of decoding requests.
 In our experiments, as new requests keep getting added from the waiting queue, decoding-only batch and thus multi-step scheduling only happens when the waiting queue drains at the end of an experiment.
+Below, we first present the evaluation results without prefix caching enabled.

+**Figure 7 SGLang Scheduling vs Forwarding Time on A100 GPUs**
 ![SGLang Scheduling Overhead](/images/scheduling_overhead/SGLang_A100.svg_0.svg)
 ![SGLang Scheduling Overhead](/images/scheduling_overhead/SGLang_A100.svg_1.svg)
 ![SGLang Scheduling Overhead](/images/scheduling_overhead/SGLang_A100.svg_2.svg)

-**Figure 6 SGLang Scheduling vs Forwarding Time on A100 GPUs**

-Figure 6 shows the median per-iteration model forwarding and scheduling times for SGLang across various workloads and models.
-SGLang’s scheduling overhead is smaller than vLLM across different settings, likely due to its use of vectorized Python operations, its streamlined scheduling processes, and its avoidance of detokenization when users do not provide a stop string.
-Nevertheless, scheduling accounts for up to 20% of total inference latency in smaller models, as their faster forwarding time makes the scheduling overhead more noticeable.
+Figure 7 shows the median per-iteration model forwarding and scheduling times for SGLang across various workloads and models.
+SGLang’s scheduling overhead is smaller than vLLM across different settings, due to its use of vectorized Python operations, its streamlined scheduling processes, and its avoidance of detokenization when users do not provide a stop string.
+Nevertheless, scheduling accounts for up to 18% of total inference latency in smaller models, as their faster forwarding time makes the scheduling overhead more noticeable.

+**Figure 8 SGLang Scheduling vs Forwarding Time on A6000 GPUs**
 ![SGLang Scheduling Overhead](/images/scheduling_overhead/SGLang_A6000.svg_0.svg)
 ![SGLang Scheduling Overhead](/images/scheduling_overhead/SGLang_A6000.svg_1.svg)

-**Figure 6 SGLang Scheduling vs Forwarding Time on A6000 GPUs**

 Similar to the vLLM setting, we tested SGLang on our local servers with A6000 Nvidia GPUs and Intel(R) Xeon(R) Gold 5218 CPUs.
 In both the A100 and A6000 GPU, the scheduling overhead took a minimal amount of end to end time with at most 5.6%.

 ### Sglang W/Without Radix Cache

-![Line by Line Tracing Scheduling](/images/scheduling_overhead/SGLang_A6000_Radix_Cache.svg_0.svg) **Figure 8 SGLang Scheduling Prefix Caching on LooGLE Dataset on A6000**
+**Figure 9 SGLang Scheduling Prefix Caching on LooGLE Dataset on A6000**
+![Line by Line Tracing Scheduling](/images/scheduling_overhead/SGLang_A6000_Radix_Cache.svg_0.svg)

+**Figure 10 SGLang Scheduling Prefix Caching on LooGLE Dataset on A100**
 ![Line by Line Tracing Scheduling](/images/scheduling_overhead/SGLang_A100_Radix_Cache.svg_0.svg)

-**Figure 9 SGLang Scheduling Prefix Caching on LooGLE Dataset on A100**

 We performed the first set of SGLang experiments without enabling its prefix caching feature to have a setup similar to vLLM.
 However, by default, SGLang uses prefix caching, a technique to cache and reuse shared prompt prefixes across requests to avoid recomputation.
 Prefix caching involves maintaining a prefix tree for scheduling and a custom kernel called Radix Attention.
 To understand the implication of prefix cache, we performed another set of experiments to compare SGLang’s scheduling and model forwarding time with and without prefix caching.
-Figures 8 and 9 show that per-iteration model forwarding and scheduling times both increase with prefix caching, and the impact is larger with the LooGLE dataset because LooGLE has more shared prefixes across its requests.
+Figures 9 and 10 show that per-iteration model forwarding and scheduling times both increase with prefix caching, and the impact is larger with the LooGLE dataset because LooGLE has more shared prefixes across its requests.
 Relatively, scheduling overhead increases with prefix caching, because the increased scheduling time dominates the increase in model forwarding time.

 ## Conclusion